LeipeLeon/ShuffleParty/README.md

 USAGE
 -----

 - Traktor:
   - Set deck A to live input and set it to the sound from the DJ mixer
-  - Set a start and fade-out cue on each track you want to use to automagically crosssfade back to live input
+  - Set a start and fade-out cue on each track you want to use to automagically crossfade back to live input

 - brew install watch